fohofmann/manuals/Singularity x86_64.md

 2. Get the IP-adress of your VM: `ip -4 addr`.
 After enp0s1 ... inet your VMs IP is shown.
 3. Connect from your host machine to your VM server using ssh <username>@<vm-ip-adress>, or exchange keys, save password to keychain etc.

-## Space
+## Storage
-Singularity is space intensive, especially during the building-process.
+Singularity is storage intensive, especially during the building-process due to temporary files.
 During installation of ubuntu, not all the (virtual) storage is mounted to the ubuntu partition.
 Therefore, **if LVM was selected during installation**, extend it:
-1. show all partitions / drives using `sudo lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL` or `fdisk -l`
+1. show all partitions using `sudo lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL` or `fdisk -l`
 2. identify the partition with ubuntu (e.g. *ubuntu--vg-ubuntu--lv*) and free storage.
 In my (and most) cases: `/dev/sda3`.
 3. start parted with `sudo parted`, and use `resizepart`
 4. indicate the partition you want to resize, in our case `3`